modeckimellett/bedrock/src/site/markdown/tag-library.md

 Attribute | Required | Description
 :---------|:---------|:-----------
 name | true | Name of image for the current component.
-Defaults to "image". width | false | Width in pixels to render the image.
+Defaults to `image`. width | false | Width in pixels to render the image.
 The width value will be used as a selector in the image servlet URL to resize the image. defaultValue | false | Image source to display if the named image does not exist on the current component.
-Defaults to "". inherit | false | If "true", image source will be inherited from ancestor components before returning the default value if not found.
-Defaults to "false".
+Defaults to "". inherit | false | If `true`, image source will be inherited from ancestor components before returning the default value if not found.
+Defaults to `false`.

     <img src="<ct:imageSource name="thumbnailImage" width="500"/>">